In Stock

 Fertilise

-White currants benefit from regular feeding and should be fertilised each spring with a general-purpose organic fertiliser.
+White Currants are hungry feeders and should be fertilised each spring with a general-purpose organic fertiliser.
 To support ongoing soil health and productivity, apply a top dressing of well-rotted manure or compost.

 Pruning

-White currants produce fruit on older wood, mainly on 2- to 3-year-old spurs.
+White Currants produce fruit on wood that is 2 to 3 years old.
 Pruning each winter helps maintain an open, goblet-shaped bush, improves airflow, and encourages strong fruiting.
 In frost-prone areas, delay pruning until late winter to protect developing buds.

-After planting, cut stems to 10–30 cm above the ground to encourage strong base shoots.
-In the first winter, retain 3–5 strong outward-facing shoots and cut them back by half.
-By the second winter, maintain 6–8 healthy branches, shortening new growth by half and pruning side shoots back to 2–4 buds.
-Always cut just above an upward- or outward-facing bud to guide growth.
+In the first winter, select 3–5 strong outward-facing shoots and cut them back by half.
+By the second winter, retain 6–8 healthy branches, shortening new growth by half and pruning side shoots back to 2–4 buds.
+Always cut just above an upward or outward-facing bud to guide growth.

-Mid-summer pruning can also help vigorous plants.
-After the first flush of growth, shorten leafy side shoots to around five leaves to improve airflow and promote next season’s fruiting.
+Mid-summer pruning is especially beneficial for vigorous white currant plants.
+After the first flush of growth, lightly prune by shortening leafy side shoots on main branches to around five leaves.
+This improves airflow, reduces disease risk, and encourages strong bud formation for next season’s fruiting.

 Harvest

 Harvest white currants in early to mid-summer, once berries are fully coloured, glossy, and slightly soft to the touch.
+For the best flavour, pick fruit about a week after they first turn white.
 Pick entire trusses for ease and to avoid damaging the fruit.
 Crops begin from the second year, though some plants may take longer to mature.
 The berries are excellent for eating fresh, or using in baking, jams, jellies, sauces, and drinks.
 They store well in the fridge for a few days or can be frozen immediately for longer-term storage.

 close